This Is How ADHD Can Be A Superpower For Kids

 Rhashidah Perry-Jones: Parents, we all know our children.
 Oftentimes children with ADHD can be very communicative, and some people say talk incessantly.
 Other times the children are very energetic; they like to run around a lot.
 And sometimes folks may say that they daydream; they’re imaginative.
 Those are some of the things you can look out for.
-Also, if your child has difficulty following multiple directions in a row and that they need to break them down into smaller parts, that can be another way.
-But the most important thing as you had mentioned is to get a diagnosis so that you’ll know what you’re dealing with and if there are any comorbid or co-occurring conditions.
+Also, if your child has difficulty following multiple directions in a row and they need to break them down into smaller parts, that can be another way.
+But the most important thing is to get a diagnosis so that you know what you’re dealing with and if there are any comorbid or co-occurring conditions.

 We know that certain communities are underdiagnosed, notably children of color, with girls being underdiagnosed more frequently than boys.
 How does systemic racism play into this whole situation?

 Oftentimes, Black children tend to be punished more so than their white counterparts when that behavior could actually be ADHD.
 So it’s important to get a diagnosis.
-It’s important to see with these types of racial disparities how they play into how the school and how that teacher may look at your child.
+It’s important to see with these types of racial disparities how they play into how the school and teachers may look at your child.

-Dr. Sibley, if we want to dismantle this problem of underdiagnosis, is it a matter of changing the training of healthcare professionals?
-Do we need more diverse representation in the research side of things?
-How do you think we could begin to address this?
+Dr. Sibley, if we want to dismantle this problem of under-diagnosis, how do you think we could begin to address this?

 We also need professionals to be on the lookout for ADHD that isn’t a typical presentation: quiet kids with ADHD, who aren’t disruptive, kids who can be really good at school and still have ADHD.
 The more we can build awareness of ADHD that isn’t just a hyperactive, middle class, 8-year-old boy, the more providers can be on the lookout and parents can be on the lookout and everyone can be on the lookout for kids who are struggling and need help.

-In terms of getting support and necessary interventions, how does a parent navigate pharmaceuticals non-pharmaceutical interventions?
-Back in the day when I was a kid, it was like, “Give everybody the Ritalin.
-Everyone’s too excited.
-Just give it all to the children.”
-What is the current kind of standard now for assessing what is the best solution for a child?
+In terms of getting support and necessary interventions, how does a parent navigate pharmaceutical and non-pharmaceutical interventions?
+What is the current standard for assessing the best solution for a child?